sag1/docker-jitsi-meet/README.md

 The public IP address is discovered via [STUN].
 STUN servers can be specified with the ``JVB_STUN_SERVERS`` option.

+### Error Tracking
+To stay informed about problems occuring on your deployment you can use [Sentry](https://sentry.io/).

+To activate and configure Sentry you have to set the `SENTRY_DSN` environment variable for the containers you want to monitor.
+Each container should have it's own DSN.
+More information including all configartion options you can find [here](https://docs.sentry.io/clients/java/config).

+You can also set a release and environment to filter for possible errors and warnings more easily.
+These can be configured by defining `SENTRY_ENVIRONMENT` and `SENTRY_RELEASE` environment variables.

+Currently available for:
+* JVB
+* Jicofo
+* Jigasi

 ## Build Instructions